anhinga/2020-notes/attention-based-models/matrix-mult-machines.md

 One of the most productive neurons in that setup is the neuron with 3 inputs and _sin(a*x+y)_ as an activation function.
 It allows various audiomodulations and such.
 We need to consider a matrix generalization of this neuron.

+It should be something like _F(AxX+Y)_, and since _A,X,Y_ are rectangular matrices of different dimensions (MxK,KxN,MxN), it is probably optimal to also have 3 output matrices (this way, _F=Id_ case is naturally included).

+This way different _F_ and different compositions would provide different "generalized modulations" and such.

+---